 By the time the guys had the corn stripped, I had the water boiling on the stove, and it only took a quick rinse of the cobs to rid them of the last few bits of silk, and they were merrily boiling away.
 By the way, this fresh sweet corn doesn’t need more than 3 or 4 minutes of boiling before it’s perfectly ready to eat.

 Have a great day, You, Gentle Reader o’mine.
 And thanks so much for stopping by my little corner of the interwebs.

 If you enjoyed this content, could I ask you a favor: would you share it with somebody in your world who might also like it?
 THANK YOU and *hugs* and my eternal gratitude.

-- How to make an Virus-Fighting Elderberry Winter Tonic Recipe
+- How to make an Elderberry Winter Tonic: your virus-fighting tool!

 - Potassium-Rich Smoothies: New Lunchtime Routine with Naked Nutrition